 McFadden was longtime friends with Jamie Dixon, who was the head basketball coach at the University of Pittsburgh at the time.
 After several recruiting trips, Adams had found his new home in Pennsylvania as a consensus top-10 high school basketball player.

-During his only season with the Pitt Panthers, Adams’ reputation as a two-way player and tenacious rebounder took the national stage.
-“Kid Kiwi” started 32 games, helped Pittsburgh reach the NCAA Tournament, and was named to the Big East All-Rookie Team.
+During his only season with the Pitt Panthers, Adams' reputation as a two-way player and tenacious rebounder took the national stage.
+"Kid Kiwi" started 32 games, helped Pittsburgh reach the NCAA Tournament, and was named to the Big East All-Rookie Team.
 Adams left college after one season for his next hurdle in the NBA.
-There, the Oklahoma City Thunder selected Adams with the 12th-overall pick in the first round of the 2013 NBA Draft.
+There, the OKC Thunder selected Adams with the 12th overall pick in the first round of the 2013 NBA Draft.

 As a rookie, Adams averaged less than 15 minutes but played in 81 games as OKC and the since-departed Kevin Durant would ultimately lose to the San Antonio Spurs in the Western Conference Finals.
 Since then, Adams is only getting better.

-Through his first five NBA seasons with OKC, Adams played in 387 of a possible 410 regular season games, and became Oklahoma City’s full-time starter at center in his second year.
+Through his first six NBA seasons with OKC, Adams played in 403 of a possible 467 regular season games, and became Oklahoma City's full-time starter at center in his second year.
 Adams improved his point, rebound and assist averages every season, as well as playing more than 30 minutes per game for the first time in the 2017-18 season.

 In 2016, Adams signed a four-year, $100-million contract with Oklahoma City.
-Alongside point guard Russell Westbrook and swingman Paul George, the trio have established the Thunder as an elite squad in the NBA’s Western Conference built around their powerful enforcer at center.
+Alongside point guard Russell Westbrook and swingman Paul George, the trio established the Thunder as an elite squad in the NBA's Western Conference built around their powerful enforcer at center.
+However, that Thunder team has disapated, and Adams now guards the paint for the Memphis Grizzlies.

 Not bad for a guy that didn't take basketball seriously until 10 years ago, huh?
 Need more evidence of Adams' claim to the top of the NBA's tough guy list?
 During the first round of the 2018 NBA Playoffs against the Utah Jazz, Adams put snapped his own broken nose back into place.